Speech Recognition on TV Series with Video-guided Post-ASR Correction: Introduction

-Our contribution can be summarized as follows, 1) To the best of our knowledge, we are the first one to propose to post-correct for errors in ASR with additional information on video modality.
-2) We propose a novel video-guided post-correction method, which can leverage advanced VLMM to extract visual information and LLM to correct the errors in ASR outputs.
+Our contribution can be summarized as follows, 1) To the best of our knowledge, we are the first ones to propose to post-correct for errors in ASR with additional information on video modality.
+2) We propose a novel video-guided post-ASR correction method, which can leverage advanced VLMM to extract visual information and LLM to correct the errors in ASR outputs.
 And 3) We conduct extensive experiments on the Violin dataset and ASR models.
-The experimental results show the effectiveness of our method.
+The experimental results show \yhy{that our proposed method provides meaningful visual context that can help improve ASR accuracy under complex multimodal scenarios}.